-QUESTIONS ANSWER EXAMPLES MY PLAN What materials will you use to create your sculpture?
-Buttons Cans Cotton balls Crayons/markers Cups Food items Glue Paint Paper Paper towel rolls Pencils/pens Popsicle sticks Rocks Sticks Tape Other materials Which community/com represent in your sculp communities that you o ture?
+QUESTIONS ANSWER EXAMPLES MY PLAN Buttons Cans Cotton balls Crayons/markers Cups Food items Glue Paint Paper Paper towel rolls Pencils/pens Popsicle sticks Rocks Sticks Tape Other materials Which community/com represent in your sculp communities that you o ture?
 Pick from the list of communities will you re t affect your community/ epresent in your sculpture? cial issues that you created What animals, people, and/or things will you i places, plants, shapes, nclude in your sculpture?
-Which colors will you u will the colors represen ise in your sculpture?
-What it?
+Which colors will you u will the colors represen se in your sculpture?
+What ht?
 What will your sculptur (a simple and quick dra sculpture will look like.